nyhackr/nyhackr/README.md

     ├── R/                Core R functions to pull/update data and format HTML │   └── data/         R scripts to initialize and update data ├── renv/
-    ├── update-data/      Script to update the talks data in Google Drive ├── _site.yml         Controls the site structure
+    ├── _site.yml         Controls the site structure
     ├── about.Rmd         Renders to the about page ├── books.Rmd         Renders to the books page